PeaZip is focused on

 archives, extract password protected archives, decrypt password

-files, freeware, password manager.
+files, freeware, password manager, handle encrypted files.

 Related articles: How